 So, I masked up and headed down to our local farmers’ market to purchase the coconut oil and lemons.
 I decided to take advantage of the visit to ask my #1 fruit vendor, Juan Carlos, if he’d ever heard about coconut oil and lemon for reversing gray hair.
 He exclaimed, “Si!
 My wife uses it all the time!”
 I felt more enthusiastic than ever to go home and try it out.

-Steps for Using Coconut Oil and Lemon to Reverse Gray Hair
+How To Use Coconut Oil and Lemon to Reverse Gray Hair

 Janet’s instructions for thick, waist-length hair like mine: